ably/spaces/docs/react.md

 Using this module you can:

 - Interact with [Ably Spaces](https://ably.com/docs/spaces) using a React Hook.
-- Subscribe to Spaces events
+- Subscribe to events in a space
-- Retrieve Spaces members
+- Retrieve the membership of a space
-- Set member location
+- Set the location of space members
-- Acquire component lock
+- Acquire locks on components within a space
-- Set cursor position
+- Set the position of members' cursors in a space

 ---